-Sheer Colors: These are brand new for 2014.
+Sheer Colors: These were new in 2014.
 This is regular Mod Podge, and can do everything that regular Mod Podge can do, but it’s TINTED in colors!
 This means it’s perfect for coloring mason jars and dyeing glass.
-Currently you can get this formula in Aqua, Green, Orange, Pink, Purple and Yellow.
+Currently you can get this formula in Aqua, Blue, Brown, Green, Orange, Pink, Purple, Red, and Yellow.

 Result: Use as regular Mod Podge, but it’s got a tint!
 Great for dyeing glass, too.

-Sparkle Mod Podge: Did you know there is a Mod Podge with glitter already inside?
+Sparkle Mod Podge: Did you know there is a decoupage medium with glitter already inside?
 Yes.
 Sparkle Mod Podge contains hologram glitter pieces (rainbow effect) in a gloss base.
 Use several coats for more sparkle and shine.

 Result: Adds glitz to your project in a minimum of one coat.
 Note that this shows up great on dark surfaces.

-There are a few special Mod Podge formulas that don’t do the gluing, but they act as special finishes and are complimentary to all of the Mod Podge products above.
+There are a few special Mod Podge formulas that don’t do the gluing, but they act as special finishes and are complimentary to all of the decoupage products above.
 Here they are.

 Mod Podge Crackle Medium: Add a crackled coat to the Mod Podge on the top of your project.
 You’ll need to add a contrasting paint color over the top to make it show up – but you’ll like the finished look.